 9. DRUGS ACTING ON AUTONOMIC NERVOUS SYSTEM

-The autonomic nervous system controls involuntary actions such as heart rate, breathing, digestion, glandular secretion, and smooth muscle activity.
-Drugs acting on this system modify these functions by either stimulating or blocking nerve responses.
-These medicines are widely used to treat asthma, hypertension, glaucoma, allergic reactions, heart disorders, and gastrointestinal conditions.
+The autonomic nervous system controls involuntary body functions such as heart rate, respiration, digestion, glandular secretion, and smooth muscle activity.
+Drugs acting on this system modify these functions by stimulating or blocking nerve responses.

 • CNS stimulants: Amphetamine